dstaszak/arXiv-Astrophysics-Parser/README.md

       VHE/HE Papers for 2016-08-27

-Email contents are formatted to fit within the default width in most modern email clients:
+Email contents are formatted to fit within the default width in most modern email clients (this is a shameless plug!):

     ----- 20 Papers Related to VHE/HE Gamma-Ray Science 2015-08-27 -----

+    ...

     http://arxiv.org/abs/1508.06597
     * Title:  A Cosmic-ray Electron Spectrum with VERITAS